Fibbing/virtual-machine/Readme.md

 Capturing eth0 (to directly connect to a physical router for example) will break your ssh session (if any) and prevent the root network namespace (= where you land when accessing the VM via ssh) from accessing the outside networks.

+snmpd is available on the VM, and the community `__fibbing` as all access from any source prefix.